Torrenting is one of the most powerful methods to share files online. Especially large files.

 Now that you know what is torrenting, potential risks, and legal issues, how do you start torrenting?

 First, you’ll need a VPN set in place or a cloud-based torrenting client.

-To start downloading, and even creating your torrents, you need a torrent client software.
+To start downloading and even creating your torrents you need a torrent client software.
 Some of the most popular torrent clients are uTorrent, BitComet, and Vuze.
-You install one of those on your device, whether it’s a PC, Laptop, or an Android device.
-The client communicates with other seeders and downloads the file to your hard drive locally.
+You install one of those on your device whether it’s a PC, Laptop, or an Android device.
+The client communicate with other seeders and download the file to your hard drive locally.

 But before you start downloading torrents, you’ll need the torrent files, which you can download from websites such as Legal Torrents.

 When downloading from torrent websites you have two options.